IDENTIFYING A HETCHINS

 The frame number on historic Hetchins is usually stamped onto the rear dropout and may consist of three to seven digits, sometimes (but not always) preceded by a letter.
 See Frame Numbers.

 For help identifying a general model type see Quick Model Identifier.
-For help identifying a year of production, contact this web site (with frame number):
+For help determining the year of production of a specific frame, contact this web site (with frame number):

 | Introduction | Editorial | The Hetchins Register |